 His experience in the Courtroom came at a time when the criminal justice system was confronted with the systemic flaws that caused Dallas County to lead the nation in exonerations.
 Judge Birmingham tried two cases in which DNA evidence exonerated two men, James Curtis Williams and Raymond Jackson, and revealed the true identity of the perpetrators, Marion Doll Sayles and Frederick Anderson.
 The Dallas County Exonerations have indelibly imprinted Judge Birmingham’s view of our Criminal Justice System.

 In addition to trying cases, Judge Birmingham loves to teach.
-Since 2007, he has taught over 50 hours of Continuing Legal Education to Judges, criminal defense lawyers, prosecutors and police officers locally and nationally.
+Since 2007, he has taught over 60 hours of Continuing Legal Education to Judges, criminal defense lawyers, prosecutors and police officers locally and nationally.
 He is also a former member of the Texas Bar College because of his significant voluntary participation in legal education and service to the legal profession.
 He is a visiting professor at Southern Methodist University’s Dedman School of Law where he teaches an upper level class called “Circumstantial Evidence in Murder Trials.”

-He released a Podcast in the Fall of 2018 called “A Murderous Design.”
-The show looks at famous old trials with North Texas ties, and includes interviews with people directly involved in those trials.
-In the Spring of 2019, he released a podcast on the Jack Ruby Trial in conjunction with the Sixth Floor Museum at Dealey Plaza.
-The podcast was a follow up to his presentation at the Museum in September of 2017.
-He is currently working on Season two of “A Murderous Design.”
-Throughout his career, he has been asked to educate the public about various criminal cases involving the death penalty and death in police custody, and is a weekly commentator on the Law and Crime Network.
+He created a documentary Podcast in the Fall of 2018 called “A Murderous Design.”
+The show looks at famous old trials with North Texas ties, and includes interviews with people directly involved in those trials including Timothy McVeigh, Manson Family Member Charles “Tex” Watson, Lee Harvey Oswald’s Assassin Jack Ruby, Dallas Serial Killer Charles Albright, and the 1971 capital murder of 3 Texas Lawmen dubbed “The Trinity River Massacre.”
+In the Fall of 2017, he partnered with the Sixth Floor Museum at Dealey Plaza to secure for public consumption the original case file on the Jack Ruby trial, and presented the case at the Museum for over 200 attendees you can view here on the Museum’s YouTube Channel.
+Throughout his career, he has been asked to educate the public about various criminal cases involving the death penalty and death in police custody, and is a frequent commentator on the Law and Crime Network.

 He met Carrie, the love of his life, on July 20, 1995, and they have been together ever since.
-They live with their two children in the Carrollton.
+They live with their two children in Carrollton.
 He enjoys playing tennis, basketball, guitar, and drums.